ks465/yii2-utils/documents/widgets-grid-view.md

      ],
 ]);
 ```

+- By setting `panel => false`, panel heading, before and after are removed from output.

 Adding extra actions to the column definition of the grid is very similar to the usage of bulk action with [[RadioColumn]].
 Setting footer to `false` removes the pager segment too.
 Add `skip-export` to options.class of virtually any row or column to remove it from export.